What is Planned Giving?

 • Donor Advised Funds

-The Gifts that Pay You Back
+2. Gifts That Pay You Back (Life-Income Gifts)

 • Charitable Gift Annuity: Immediate